GodotVR/godot_oculus_mobile/README.md

 #### Godot headers
-By default the project is configured to checkout the [godot_headers](https://github.com/GodotNativeTools/godot_headers) repo as a submodule under the `godot_headers` directory when you run the `git submodule init` and `git submodule update` commands.<br>
+By default the project is configured to checkout the [godot_headers](https://github.com/GodotNativeTools/godot_headers) repo as a submodule under the `plugin/libs/godot_headers` directory when you run the `git submodule init` and `git submodule update` commands.<br>
 You can edit the `GODOT_HEADERS_DIR` cmake variable in the `CMakeLists.txt` build file if you'd like to provide a different source for the Godot headers.<br>